 Grade I hemorrhoids.
 These don't bulge or protrude from the anus.
 They may bleed, but otherwise cause few symptoms.

 Grade II hemorrhoids.
 These protrude from the anus during bowel movements.
 They reduce back into the anal canal when straining stops.

 Grade III hemorrhoids.
 These protrude on their own or with straining.
 They don't reduce by themselves.
 But they can be pushed back into place.

 Grade IV hemorrhoids.
 These protrude and can't be reduced at all.
 They can also be painful and may need treatment right away.

 Many women get hemorrhoids during pregnancy and childbirth.
 This is likely caused by pressure on the pelvis and by hormonal changes.
 In most cases, the hemorrhoids will go away on their own over time.
 In the meantime, talk with your healthcare provider about ways to help ease your symptoms.

 Below are common problems that can cause symptoms similar to hemorrhoids.
 Your healthcare provider can explain your treatment choices:

-A fistula is a pathway that may form when an anal abscess drains.
+Fistula.
+This is a pathway that may form when an anal abscess drains.
 The pathway may remain after the abscess is gone.
-Fistulas are not usually painful.
+Fistulas are not often painful.
 But they can cause drainage where the pathway meets the skin.